OpenMDAO/OpenMDAO/openmdao/docs/tutorials/first_analysis.rst

     from __future__ import division, print_function
     from openmdao.api import ExplicitComponent

 At the top of any script you'll see these lines (or lines very similar to these) which import needed classes and functions.
-On the first import line the `print_function` is used so the code in the script will work in python 2 or 3.
+On the first import line the `print_function` is used so the code in the script will work in Python 2 or 3.
 If you want to know whats going on with the division operator, check out this `detailed explanation <https://www.python.org/dev/peps/pep-0238/>`_.
 The second import line brings in OpenMDAO classes that are needed to build and run a model.
 As you progress to more complex models you can expect to import more classes from `openmdao.api`, but for now we only need these 4.

 Defining a component